maxgio92/notes/content/notes/program-execution-environment.md

 ---
-Title: Unleashing the power of frame pointers for profilers pt.1 - The environment
+Title: 'Unleashing the power of frame pointers for profilers pt.1 - The environment'
 ---

 Profiling the CPU allows us to analyze the program's performance, identify bottlenecks, and optimize its efficiency.